Fomo notifies users who reach 90%, 100%, or 120% of their plan's monthly notification limit.

 How to Upgrade

-1. Log into your account and visit Account (top right) > Plan.
+Log into Fomo and visit Account (bottom left):

-If you want to upgrade to another plan's annual cycle, you will need to click to change to your desired plan first and then the annual upgrade option will immediately become visible.
+Note: if you want to upgrade to another plan's annual cycle, you will need to click to change to your desired plan first and then the annual upgrade option will immediately become visible.ย

 Downgrading / reducing your monthly volume